-Ashley is an experienced mental health nurse and former pharmacist.
-She blogs about mental health and lives with major depressive disorder.
+Ashley is an author, mental health blogger, and a former mental health nurse and pharmacist.
+She lives with major depressive disorder.

 There are a lot of people out there who are anti-medication for one reason or another.
 They may have had personal negative experiences taking meds, they may believe that mental illness is caused by trauma and can only be treated by addressing that trauma, or they may view medication as something that's artificial and toxic and therefore shouldn't be put into the body.